sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 > Note: Internet Explorer doesn't need a prefix because Microsoft didn't implement transitions until the standard was stable.
 Also, there's no harm in specifying multiple prefixes since browsers simply ignore properties they don't understand.

-Now our hand-crafted time line responds perfectly to user interactions.
+Now our hand-crafted timeline responds perfectly to user interactions.
 Here's the complete visualization.

 <style>
 .timeline3 { font-size: 0.8em; }